 If you see or smell fuel, do not reset the switch or try to start your vehicle.
-You could injure yourself or others.
+You could injure vourself or others.
 Have all the passengers get out of the vehicle and call the local fire department or a towing service.

-When towing your vehicle, U.S. States, Canadian Provinces and local regulations for towing must be followed.
+When towing your vehicle, all State (Provincial in Canada) and local regulations for towing must be followed.
 Incorrect towing equipment could damage your vehicle.
 Towing instructions are available from an authorized NISSAN dealer.
 Local service operators are generally familiar with the applicable laws and procedures for towing.
-To assure proper towing and to prevent accidental damage to your vehicle, NISSAN recommends that you have a service operator tow your vehicle.
+To assure proper towing and to prevent accidental damage to your vehicle, NISSAN recommends having a service operator tow your vehicle.
 It is advisable to have the service operator carefully read the following precautions.